intuitivetp/terraform-gcs-poc/docs/testing.md

 # Testing Guide

 This guide covers testing practices, patterns, and best practices for the terraform-gcs-poc project using Terratest.
+Pair it with `docs/development-guide.md` for repository-wide standards and AI guardrails.

 ## Overview